PRO14: Ulster 38 Munster 17

 After a mediocre first half from the away side, I was expecting Munster to come out and make a statement at the start of the second half.
 Credit must go to Ulster for preventing this however as their line speed in defence forced Munster mistakes.

 The game was sealed for Ulster on 58 minutes when barged over for the bonus point try.
 To set the platform stole a Munster lineout on the home side’s 10m allowing Cooney to launch a pinpoint box kick.
-With Nick Timoney putting in a great momentum building tackle on and Stockdale and O’Connor following up to get over the ball, Munster had no option but to seal off in an attempt to preserve possession which lead to an Ulster penalty.
+With putting in a great momentum building tackle on and Stockdale and O’Connor following up to get over the ball, Munster had no option but to seal off in an attempt to preserve possession which lead to an Ulster penalty.

 Several phases after electing to go to the corner, McCloskey spotted a weak shoulder in the Munster defence and bulldozed his way over for his third try of the season.
 Jacob Stockdale returned to the scoresheet four minutes later with an intercept on his own 10m line.